Women’s motorcycle jackets have come a long way, and it is great to see such a vast selection on the market.

 - Sizing is unpredictable

-Richa Ladies Nikki Leather Jacket
+Richa Ladies Lausanne Leather Jacket

 The leather is of high quality, it is nice and supple off the shelf, so there is no need for much of a breaking-in period.
+Richa has also lined the jacket with a cotton mix for added comfort and a neoprene collar.

 - D30 armour at shoulders, elbows and back

-- Quality leather construction
+- Quality calf-skin leather

 Dainese Carve Master 3